aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

     Recently there have been too few reviewers and some changes were perhaps merged prematurely.
 Luckily this is all quickly rectified by the combination of swift bug reports and coverity scans.
-On second thought, perhaps premature merging is not quite right, in a quickly moving project like Neovim it might actually be required to jumpstart a discussion after a lull.

-    I'm also guilty of reviewing after the fact (read: merge).
-But since Neovim is still in alpha status, I believe we are allowed such luxuries.
+On second thought, perhaps "premature" is not right.
+In a quickly moving project like Neovim it might be very useful to jumpstart a discussion after a lull.
+After all, we're only in alpha.
+I'm also guilty of reviewing after the fact (read: merge), but for now it's not causing the world to implode.

 [^2]: After seeing all the `USE_ICONV` conditional parts in the source, I
     started to wonder when [libiconv](http://en.wikipedia.org/wiki/Iconv) was